On Medicare? Annual Open Enrollment Is Now

 When can I sign up for Part A?

 There is a 7 month initial enrollment period for Part A. If you are eligible due to age, you can enroll starting 3 months before the month you turn 65, during the month you turn 65, and 3 months after your birthday month.
-Other enrollment time periods apply if you are eligible due to disability or ESRD.
+Other enrollment time periods apply if you are eligible due to disability or End-Stage Renal Disease (ESRD).

 Is there a penalty for signing up late for Part A?